 On a beautiful day in Alabama, there’s nothing like hitting the open road for a ride on your motorcycle.
 In fact, Alabama is home to more than 109,000 licensed motorcyclists.
 Unfortunately, the driver of a motorcycle is more likely to be injured or killed in a crash than those in a car or truck, particularly if a truck is involved.
-On average, our state witnesses around 1,500 motorcycle injuries annually and dozens of fatal bike accidents, according to Drive Safe Alabama.
+On average, our state witnesses around 1,500 motorcycle injuries annually and dozens of fatal motorcycle accidents, according to Drive Safe Alabama.

 Why Are Motorcycles More Dangerous?